 This stop is a given to all pilgrims.

-I think this question can be answered from the physical side and the psychological side.
+Ricardo: I think this question can be answered from the physical side and psychological side.

-Psychologically I think the last few kilometers of the arrival in Santiago are a test of any pilgrim’s patience.
+Psychologically, I think the last few kilometers of the arrival in Santiago are a test of any pilgrim’s patience.
 When you reach the town of O Milladoiro and finally glimpse at the Cathedral of Santiago, your heart beats with anxiety and excitement to see how close you are!
-If we look at the map, there are about 7/8 km to go before we reach the finish line… A small distanve for those who already have a hundred kilometers on their legs.
-However, it is those same kilometers that cost the most.
+When we looked at the map, there were about 7/8 km to go before we reached the finish line… A small distance for those who already have a hundred kilometers on their legs.
+However, it is in those same kilometers that cost the most.
 Seeing milestone after milestone with arrows at each micro crossing, with those numbers that don’t seem to change, as if time doesn’t pass.
-More than an hour has passed since we saw the Cathedral and it seems as if we are going backwards; that we are walking backwards or in the wrong direction, if it weren’t for our fellow marchers that we see everywhere, at the confluence of various paths.
+More than an hour passed since we saw the Cathedral and it seems as if we are going backwards; that we are walking backwards or in the wrong direction, if it weren’t for our fellow marchers that we saw everywhere, at the confluence of various paths.
 But it’s all worth it, because the road is crossed by walking and the arrival in Santiago makes up for – and how well it does! – the tribulations.

 There was a young Italian woman trying on some sandals, and when we looked at her feet, they were covered with bandages and pads.
 The lady in the store told us that she didn’t know how she was going to finish the way she was going, her feet were a mess!
 However, the young woman was smiling.
 She was happy, it seemed that the physical ailments were just a picture, that her bad feet were not an obstacle, and that just being there, walking those trails, was the bread for the soul that she needed.
 From the visual impact of seeing the wounds, almost like sores, to the recognition of the joy that the girl felt, I must say that none of us complained until the end of the path.

 Third, Don Pepe, from Padrón.
-A character always praised by all pilgrims, his friendliness and good mood are absolutely contagious, and the way he puts us at ease, as if we were family, and sends us on our way to what is missing with a hug and a kiss on the forehead are unique and special.
+A character always praised by all pilgrims, his friendliness and good mood are absolutely contagious.
+The way he puts us at ease, as if we were family, and sends us on our way to what is missing with a hug and a kiss on the forehead are unparalled and special.

 Finally, I wanted to mention a family of Catalans who made their way alongside us.
 Almost literally.
 A father, a mother, a teenage daughter and another one, not much younger.
 Nothing more mundane.
 We crossed paths numerous times on the way, greeting us with a “Buen camino!” in the morning and a smile or a word of encouragement throughout the day.